sycomix/scrapecrow/content/Web Scraping Target Discovery - Sitemaps.md

 Title: Web Scraping Target Discovery: Sitemaps
 Date: 2021-09-28
-Tags: discovery, discovery-methods, python, sitemap
+Tags: discovery, discovery-methods, sitemap, intermediate
 Slug: web-scraping-discovery-sitemaps
 Summary: There are many techniques when it comes to discovery web-scraping targets.
 One of the most common ones is to use website sitemap indexes.
 What are they and to take advantage of them in web-scraping?
 toc: True
 add_toc: True

+[% img-full src="banner-map.jpg" %]

 {! content/partial/Web Scraping Target Discovery_intro.md !}